SangResidata/Time-Series-Forecasting/README.md

 Analyzing time series data involves a systematic approach that integrates various techniques for understanding, modeling, and forecasting data points collected over time.

 ## Exploratory Data Analysis

 Exploratory data analysis (EDA) involves collecting raw data and then preprocessing and visualizing the data for further analysis.
 It includes:

 - Data collection: Gathering observations over a specified period and ensuring the quality and accuracy of the data set.
 - Data preprocessing and data visualization: Understanding and preparing the data set for analysis and modeling.
 Data preprocessing includes data cleaning, data transformation, and structural operations.

+## Decomposition

+Decomposition is a technique used to break down time series data into its fundamental components—trends, seasonal, cyclic, and remainder—making it easier to analyze the underlying patterns and interpret data.